-Trump administration unveils guidelines on Medicaid work requirements
+Trump administration allows states to make Medicaid recipients work

-The Trump administration has taken a major step in allowing states to impose work requirements on Medicaid recipients for the first time.
+The Trump administration will allow states for the first time to impose work requirements on Medicaid recipients.

 The Centers for Medicare & Medicaid Services released a guidance Thursday outlining what states need to do to mandate that certain Medicaid enrollees work to qualify for benefits.
 The agency is expected to start approving state waivers promoting "community engagement activities" in coming weeks.